 Kids Included Together has tools and resources that can help programs support your child’s needs.
 Here are a few you can share with a program:

-You can also share this blog post from Love That Max that outlines “8 Ways to Include Kids with Special Needs…”
+You can also share this blog post from Love That Max that outlines ways to include kids with disabilities.